Efficient Spatially Sparse Inference for Conditional GANs and Diffusion Models: Method

 \subsection{Sparse Engine \engineabbr}

-\lblsect{engine} \lblsect{Sparse Engine} But how could we leverage the structured sparsity to accelerate $\weight_l*\actdel_l$?
+\lblsect{Sparse Engine} But how could we leverage the structured sparsity to accelerate $\weight_l*\actdel_l$?
 A \naive approach is to crop a rectangular edited region out of $\actdel_l$ for each convolution and only compute features for the cropped regions.
 Unfortunately, this \naive cropping method works poorly for the irregular edited regions (\eg, the example shown in \fig{activation-difference}).

-\myparagraph{Tiling-based sparse convolution.} \looseness=-1 Instead, as shown in \fig{pipeline}(a), we use a tiling-based sparse convolution algorithm.
+\looseness=-1 \myparagraph{Tiling-based sparse convolution.} Instead, as shown in \fig{pipeline}(a), we use a tiling-based sparse convolution algorithm.
 We first downsample the difference mask to different scales and dilate the downsampled masks (width 1 for diffusion models and 2 for GauGAN).
 Then we divide $\actdel_l$ into multiple small blocks of the same size spatially and index the difference mask at the corresponding resolution.
 Each block index refers to a single block with non-zero elements.
-We then gather the non-zero blocks (we also call them \emph{active blocks}) accordingly along the batch dimension and feed them into the convolution $\conv_l$.
-Finally, we scatter the output blocks into a zero tensor according to the indices to recover the original spatial size and add the pre-computed residual $\conv_l(\actori)$ back.
-The gathered active blocks have an overlap with width 2 for $3\times 3$ convolution to ensure the output blocks of the adjacent input blocks are seamlessly stitched together~\cite{ren2018sbnet}.
+We then gather the non-zero blocks (i.e., \emph{active blocks}) along the batch dimension and feed them into the convolution $\conv_l$.
+Finally, we scatter the output blocks into a zero tensor according to the indices to recover the original spatial size and add the pre-computed residual $\conv_l(\actori_l)$ back.
+The gathered active blocks overlap with width 2 for $3\times 3$ convolution with stride 1 to ensure the output blocks of the adjacent input blocks are seamlessly stitched together~\cite{ren2018sbnet}.

 This pipeline in \fig{pipeline}(a) is equivalent to a simpler pipeline in \fig{pipeline}(b).
 Instead of gathering $\actdel_l$, we could directly gather $\actedi_l$.
 The convolution needs to be computed with bias $\bias_l$.
 Besides, we need to scatter the output blocks into $\conv_l (\actori_l)$ instead of a zero tensor.
 Thus, we do not need to store $\actori_l$ anymore, which further saves memory and removes the overheads of addition and subtraction. \fig{method} visualizes the pipeline.